-9.7.
-As the new working practices are expected to result in significantly more working from home for all staff, the climate change working group will also focus on raising awareness amongst staff to further reduce emissions and work towards decreasing their personal carbon footprints, by reducing energy use and making
+9.8.
+As new working practices have resulted in significantly more working from home for all staff, the Climate Change & Green Group will continue to raise awareness amongst staff to further reduce emissions and work towards decreasing their personal carbon footprints, by reducing energy use and making environmentally conscious decisions at home.
+For example, this may include encouraging staff to consider switching to renewable green energy tariffs, switching off unused electrical items, reducing food waste, or reducing thermostat temperatures.

-- environmentally conscious decisions at home.
-For example, this may include encouraging staff to consider switching to renewable green energy tariffs, switching off unused electrical items, reducing food waste, or reducing thermostat temperatures. - 9.8.
-Going forward, the SPSO will aim to continue reducing emissions wherever possible and embed awareness of environmental issues and the need to mitigate climate change, and consider our wider social impact.
+9.9.
+Going forward, the SPSO will aim to continue reducing emissions wherever possible and embed awareness of environmental issues and the need to mitigate climate change, as well as considering our wider social impact.